GuanZihan/guanzihan.github.io/_pages/about.md

 - <span class="monospace-text">One paper for using LLM and RAG for image geo-localization is accepted by SIGIR 2024!</span>

 - <span class="monospace-text">One paper for backdoor attacks on SAM BadSAM is accepted by AAAI 2024 students abstract!</span>

+- <span class="monospace-text">One paper about backdoor puritification is accepted by NeurIPS 2023!</span>

 - <span class="monospace-text">One paper for explanability-driven backdoor detection on graph neural networks is accepted by ECAI 2023!</span>